fdchen24/JointTuner/README.md

 - [2025.03.31] Paper and project page released.

 ## ✅ ToDo List
+- [ ] Release the code implemented on WanVideo
-- [ ] Implementations based on WanVideo
+- [x] Implementations based on WanVideo
 - [x] Implementations based on CogVideoX
 - [x] Implementations based on ZeroScope and ModelScope